MicrosoftDocs/defender-docs/defender-endpoint/mac-support-perf-overview.md

 ---
 title: Overview for how to troubleshoot performance issues for Microsoft Defender for Endpoint on macOS
-description: Troubleshoot performance issues overview for Microsoft Defender for Endpoint on macOS
+description: Troubleshoot performance issues overview for Microsoft Defender for Endpoint on macOS.
 author: YongRhee-MSFT
 ms.author: yongrhee
 ms.service: defender-endpoint
 ms.topic: overview
+ms.localizationpriority: medium
-ms.date: 03/01/2024
+ms.date: 05/29/2024
-ms.subservice: ngp
+ms.subservice: macos
 manager: dansimp
+ms.custom: partner-contribution
 ---

 # Overview for how to troubleshoot performance issues for Microsoft Defender for Endpoint on macOS